tiktoketer/X-Gorgon-TTEncrypt-X-Kronos/README.md

-# X-Gorgon  X-Kronos TTEncrypt private API algorithms and more
+# X-Gorgon X-Kronos X-Argus X-Ladon private API algorithms and more
 TikTok / Douyin encryption and X-Gorgon iOS & Android 8404 generation

- - Encrypt applog, device register, appmonitor, etc. (TTencrypt) (Deprecated, working in new API)
+ - Generate X-Gorgon8404 (Offline source code algorithm, Latest for iOS and Android)
- - Generate X-Gorgon8404 (Latest for iOS and Android)
+ - Generate X-Ladon & X-Argus (Frida script)
  - Source code of the entire algorithm in python and php
  - Test yourself before buying
  - Reverse engineering of any other headers/encryption of the private API